3dsam1/FiveM-Law-Book/Title 3.md

 ## Homicide
 **3-501	First Degree Murder**

 Intending or knowing that the person's conduct will cause death, the person causes the death of another person, with premeditation.
+POG

 ```
 Class 1 Felony